DamonJohnson/DamonJohnson/README.md

-### Damon Johnson

-I am currently studying the final term of Coder Academy's Coding Bootcamp to attain a Diploma of Information Technology and kick start a career in software development.
+Hi I'm Damon.
+I have a background in geotechnical engineering and I'm currently studying the final term of Coder Academy's Coding Bootcamp to attain a Diploma of Information Technology and transition to a career in software development.

 #### Skills